 On 3rd December 2018, Foley Family Wines Limited migrated the NZX Main Board and changed their name to Foley Wines Limited and their ticker code to FWL.

-The following information was extracted from Foley Wines Limited's Full Year results, released on 28 February 2025
+The following information was extracted from Foley Wines Limited's Half Year results, released on 27 February 2026

 Performance Overview: